-Cash is measured using Level 1 inputs and changes in fair value are recognized through profit or loss, with changes in fair value being recorded in net earnings at each period end.
+Cash, cash equivalents and marketable securities are measured using Level 1 inputs and changes in fair value are recognized through profit or loss, with changes in fair value being recorded in net earnings at each period end.

-Government grant receivables and other receivables have been classified as loans and receivables and are measured at amortized cost less impairments.
+Other receivables and government grant receivable are measured at amortized cost less impairments.